Cisco-UKI-DevX/Industrial-Network-Director-Ansible-Discovery/README.md

 test02;20100;OPC-UA;10.10.10.0;10.10.10.255;255.255.255.0
 ```

+The columns for the csv are as follows:

 * Name - Name for the profile for within IND
 accessProfileID - Industrial Network Director uses the concept of access profiles to instruct the system which protocols to scan on.
 These currently have to be manually created within IND.
 For a guide on creating the profiles please see the internal documentation on your IND system.